 Turn your eyes skyward or take a few moments to scan the Mississippi River right now and you are likely to see flocks of American White Pelicans flying high on air currents or bobbing lightly on river waves.
-Thousands of the migrating birds have landed in the Great Rivers & Routes region on their way north to their winter homes in the south.
+Thousands of the migrating birds have landed in the Great Rivers & Routes region on their way south to their summer homes in the north.

-"We usually see the pelicans come through here in September and early October," said Ken Bucholz, Director of the Audubon Center at Riverlands.
+"We usually see the pelicans come through here in September and early October in the Fall and again in February and March in the Spring," said Ken Bucholz, Director of the Audubon Center at Riverlands.
 The Center is located along the Mississippi River.
 The birds migrate through the area, also known as the Mississippi Flyway, in the spring on their way north and in the fall going south.

 Flocks of White Pelicans have been spotted at Two Rivers National Wildlife Refuge in Brussels, at Ellis Bay at the Riverlands Center, along the Mississippi River and at Horseshoe Lake State Park in southern Madison County.